pietrolechthaler/fibonacci-dwt-watermarking/README.md

-# Digital Image Watermarking Using Fibonacci Spiral and DWT-SVD
+# Non-Blind Digital Image Watermarking using Fibonacci Spiral and DWT-SS

 ## Contributors